 Unbelievable division that God never intended.

 Stories of women who hated other women abound in the Bible but the one that breaks my heart the most is Rebecca and Leah.
 Years of comparison.
 Years of envy.
-Years of jealously.
+Years of jealousy.
 What did it lead to?
 Generations of jealously.
 Envy.
 Hatred.
 Thousands of years.
 Read the story.
-God did not intend this sweet sisters.
+God did not intend this, sweet sisters.

 Just stop it.

 Beg God to help you see women as the gifted amazing people he made them.
 Stop being afraid you cannot measure up.
 Stop posturing because you are infinitely better.
 Just love one another.
 We have so much to offer one another.

 Here is the verse that blows comparison up and stops it on its tracks.

 My motive should never be sizing up the competition to be better or to be good as.
 My motive should always be the glory of God alone.
 Now apply that to the list above.
 What does that look like in your life?
 Your circumstances??

 Do what brings glory to God.
 Only that.

 God bless our sweet sisters to seek God’s glory and be FREE to love one another without this yoke of comparison.
 Need practical advice on HOW to love one another?
 Read on – How to be an Encourager of Women

 If you liked this post or it help you in some way, please share it!
 There are other women out there who need to read it too!